Ḑ

 D-cedilla (majuscule: Ḑ, minuscule: ḑ) is a letter of the Latin alphabet, consisting of the letter D with a cedilla under it.
 The letter stands for the voiced palatal plosive [ɟ] in the Livonian alphabet.
 Before a 1904 spelling reform, the letter was also used in Romanian for the voiced alveolar fricative [z] in Latin-derived words where Latin had used ⟨d⟩ — the reform replaced this with a simple ⟨z⟩; see Obsolete letters of the Romanian alphabet.

-The cedilla traditionally looks like a comma below in Livonian use.
+Depending on certain fonts, the cedilla traditionally looks like a comma below in Livonian use.
 In other use, like UNGEGN romanizations, the cedilla is like a regular cedilla.

+D-cedilla is listed as an allograph of D-comma (D̦d̦) in Ithkuil.